Origen-SDK/o2/python/web/source/guides/utilities.rst

     origen.app.session.get("val 2")
         #=> 2

-:meth:`delete <<_origen.utility.session_store.Session.delete>` will remove an item from the session entirely, returning the deleted value.
+:meth:`delete <_origen.utility.session_store.SessionStore.delete>` will remove an item from the session entirely, returning the deleted value.
 However, this can also be achieved by storing a ``None`` value, but without getting the value back:

 .. code:: python